The King of Fighters '99: Release

-The video game was originally released for the Neo Geo MVS arcade systems on 22 July 1999.
-A port to the Neo Geo AES and Neo Geo CD consoles followed on 23 September and 2 December during 1999, respectively.
-Meanwhile, the PlayStation port came in 23 March 2000 in Japan and on 27 April 2001 in North America.
-In Japan, it was later republished for the PlayStation SNK Best Collection on 29 March 2001 and once again on 25 July 2002.
+The video game was originally released for the Neo Geo MVS arcade systems on July 22, 1999.
+A port to the Neo Geo AES and Neo Geo CD consoles followed on September 23 and December 2 during 1999, respectively.
+Meanwhile, the PlayStation port came on March 23, 2000 in Japan and on April 27, 2001 in North America.
+In Japan, it was later republished for the PlayStation SNK Best Collection on March 29, 2001 and once again on July 25, 2002.
 Though K' was consistently promoted in each port, Kyo Kusanagi was added to the Neo Geo CD's cover alongside the new lead since he became easier to access.

 The North American port was the subject of censorship and blood was omitted.
 Whip's firearm is edited out of the game's American arcade release, but is uncensored in home release versions.
-The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on 18 December 2012 in North America on 16 May 2013 and in the PAL region on 4 July 2013.
-The arcade version was emulated and released as part of the ACA Neo Geo series for the Nintendo Switch on 25 May 2017 with releases for Microsoft Windows, PlayStation 4 and Xbox One, iOS and Android following afterwards.
+The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on December 18, 2012 in North America on May 16, 2013 and in the PAL region on July 4, 2013.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 The game was updated for the Sega Dreamcast as The King of Fighters '99: Evolution.
 It was first published in Japan on March 30, 2000, and reprinted on 25 October 2001 with the "SNK Best" logo.
 In North America, Agetec published it on 8 May 2001.
 In this port, players can change the audio to listen to arranged tracks of the soundtrack.
 A Microsoft Windows version of Evolution was released in Japan on 27 November 2002.
 The Neo Geo and Dreamcast versions are included in the compilation The Kings of Fighters NESTS Hen released for the PlayStation 2 in Japan.
 The game was also made available for the PlayStation 4 but only in Japan by Hamster Corporation.